ppieczul/retro-board-tools/README.md

-# Apple /// Board Schematic Tools
+# Retro Board Schematic Tools

-The purpose of this project is to provide tools and data that help in navigating the **Apple ///** motherboard circuitry.
+The purpose of this project is to provide tools and data that help in navigating the **retro-computing** motherboard's circuitry.

 It is a work in progress that just started.
 Contributions are welcome!